GraphingIn Exercises 69–76, graph each function not by plotting p... | Channels for Pearson+

 1

-Identify the base function: The given function is y = (−2x)²/³.
-The base function here is y = x²/³, which is a transformation of the cube root function y = x^(1/3).
+Identify the base function: The given function y = (1/2)x - 1 is a transformation of the standard linear function y = x.
+The base function here is y = x.

-Understand the transformation: The expression (−2x)²/³ involves two transformations: a horizontal scaling and a reflection.
-The factor of -2 inside the function indicates a reflection across the y-axis and a horizontal compression by a factor of 1/2.

-Apply the reflection: Reflect the graph of y = x²/³ across the y-axis.
-This means that for every point (x, y) on the graph of y = x²/³, there will be a corresponding point (-x, y) on the graph of y = (−2x)²/³.

 Verified video answer for a similar problem: